dddrrreee/cs140e-24win/labs/19-fat32-readonly/README.md

 ## Build a simple FAT32 read-only file system.

 ***ERRATA***:
-  - hello-fixed.bin is linked at `0x90000` the code assumes its linked at `0x10000000`.
-You'll have to update the assertion in `2-fat32-jump.c`
+  - hello-fixed.bin is linked at `0x90000` but the checked in test `code/tests/2-fat32-jump.c` assumes it's linked at `0x10000000`.
-    from:
+    You'll have to update the assertion in `2-fat32-jump.c` from:

             assert(addr == 0x100000f0);